icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 ```

 `ib1:permission`
 : The URL of a permission, with the meaning defined in the contracts which govern the Trust Framework.
+A consumer may ignore any Permission that they do not understand and use the licence.

 `ib1:obligation`
 : The URL of a obligation, with the meaning defined in the contracts which govern the Trust Framework.

-A consumer of this documentation must ig
+A consumer must not use a licence if it includes an Obligation that they do not understand.

 ## Permissions

-Permission grants for a given set of access conditions are specified as a comma (`,`) separated list of **names**.
-There **MUST** be at least one **name** in this list, an empty capability grant list is not considered valid.

 ### Standard permissions